astnohk/demo_Shap-E/README.md

 4. Use `txt2*.py` for one-time generation and `http_txt2*.py` for starting HTTP server.

+## Local Console

+`txt2*.py` can produce a one model file for each runs.
+`$ python3 txt2PLY.py --prompt "a boat" --output ./boat.ply`
+`$ python3 txt2glTF.py --prompt "a boat" --output ./boat.glb`

 ## HTTP Server

 You can run HTTP server for rendering and distributing generated 3D models as PLY, XYZ or glTF files.